simonis/LeydenVsGraalNative/README.md

 In JTreg, `JavacBenchApp` is executed by the [`JavacBench`](https://github.com/openjdk/leyden/blob/8204ccbc0161306295d6c433e0048f7bba8c9041/test/hotspot/jtreg/runtime/cds/appcds/applications/JavacBench.java) in four modes, STATIC, DYNAMIC, LEYDEN and AOT.
 In the following sections I'll summarize what these modes mean.
 The last line in each sections describes how the benchmarks was actually run.

+**DEFAULT**

+This is java from the Leyden repository but running without any Leyden-specific enhancements.
+It uses the default CDS archive which is created at build time and should more or less behave the same like a vanilla OpenJDK build (OpenJDK upstream is merged frequently into the `premain` branch of the Leyden repository).

 **STATIC**
 ```
 $ java -Xshare:off -XX:DumpLoadedClassList=JavacBench.classlist -cp JavacBenchApp.jar JavacBenchApp 90